UCSC-Treehouse/pipelines/treeshop.md

 per the Treehouse storage layout.
 That said if you have some custom additional pipelines you want to run its fairly easy to just add another target to the Makefile and then copy/paste inside of the fabfile.py process method.

+If using multiple versions of the fabfile, you can select which version to use via the -f flag:

+    fab -f <path to fabfile> process:manifest=manifest.txt,base=treeshop 2>&1 | tee log.txt